Procurador1337/LibreNote/README.md

 ### Windows users

-Do not throw away the files, the .exe requires them to run properly
+Do not throw away the files, the .exe requires them to run properly.

 ## Features
 - Plain-text editing with configurable font, colors, tab size, word wrap